submariner-io/submariner-operator/README.md

 * Deploy Broker with Dataplane - To deploy the Submariner broker along with the data cluster run
 ```
-subctl deploy-broker --kubeconfig <PATH-TO-KUBECONFIG-BROKER> --dataplane
+subctl deploy-broker --kubeconfig <PATH-TO-KUBECONFIG-BROKER> --dataplane --clusterid  <CLUSTER-ID-FOR-TUNNELS>
 ```

 * Join Clusters with Broker - To join all the other clusters with the broker cluster, run using the broker-info.subm generated in the folder from which the previous step was run.

 ```
-subctl join --kubeconfig <PATH-TO-KUBECONFIG-DATA-CLUSTER> broker-info.subm
+subctl join --kubeconfig <PATH-TO-KUBECONFIG-DATA-CLUSTER> broker-info.subm --clusterid  <CLUSTER-ID-FOR-TUNNELS>
 ```

 ### Submariner with Service Discovery

- **Project status**: The project is meant only to be used as a development preview.
+ **Project status**: The Lighthouse project is meant only to be used as a development preview.
 Installing the operator on an Openshift cluster may disable some of the operator features.

-The [Lighthouse](https://github.com/submariner-io/lighthouse) helps in cross-cluster service discovery.
+The [Lighthouse](https://github.com/submariner-io/lighthouse) project helps in cross-cluster service discovery.
 It has the below additional dependencies

 - kubefedctl installed ([0.1.0-rc3](https://github.com/kubernetes-sigs/kubefed/releases/tag/v0.1.0-rc3)).
 - kubectl installed.